-Helping nature in the East Bay – Hands On
+Helping Nature in the East Bay – Hands On

-Friends of Five Creeks is an all-volunteer group working hands-on for clean water and healthy watersheds.
-We protect and restore natural areas that welcome both wildlife and people on the urbanized east side of San Francisco Bay.
+All-volunteer Friends of Five Creeks works hands-on for clean water and healthy watersheds.
+We protect and restore natural areas that welcome both wildlife and people, from Berkeley to Richmond on the urbanized east side of San Francisco Bay.
 See map and slide shows of some of our restoration projects.
+Please join us in:

-New and seasonal:
+New and Seasonal: